 Also don’t forget to make any of your own business contacts aware that you are looking at buying a business as they may know of potential business opportunities for sale.
 Commercial banking contacts can be useful here.

-BRM's large and diverse client base along with our strong business connections mean that we can advise clients of business opportunities we become aware of.
+Our large and diverse client base along with our strong business connections mean that we can advise clients of business opportunities we become aware of.

-Process Of Buying A Business
+Process Of Buying a Business

 When you have found a business you want to buy, it is important that you get first-rate financial advice on whether that business is actually worth.
 We advise that your accountant should be your first port of call.

 When a price for the business you are buying has been agreed, legal financial and commercial due diligence are vital processes to identify any potential issues with the business.
-At BRM we work with you and your financial team or accountants to ensure that you receive a thorough background to the business and to resolve any issues that may arise.
+At BRM, we work with you and your financial team or accountants to ensure that you receive a thorough background to the business and to resolve any issues that may arise.

-BRM will thoroughly review all the necessary information about the business to help ensure that you won't be caught out by any legal issues.
+We will thoroughly review all the necessary information about the business to help ensure that you won’t be caught out by any legal issues.